MicrosoftDocs/memdocs/sccm/core/servers/manage/list-of-reports.md

 <!--
 ## Upgrade Assessment
-The following eleven reports are listed under the **Upgrade Assessment** category.
+The following 11 reports are listed under the **Upgrade Assessment** category.

 |Report name|Description|
 |-----------------|-----------------|